kobiyoyo/RailsJWTToken/README.md

   include Knock::Authenticable
 end
 ````
-You almost there friend,Add an `authenticate_user` before filter to any controller to be authenticated,here am going to first add it to users_controller in order to enable users sign up.
+You almost there friend,Add an `authenticate_user` before filter to your controllers to be protected,here am going to first add it to users_controller and except the `create` method in order to enable users sign up.

 ````ruby
 # app/controllers/user_controller.rb